 All field trips require a parental permission form.
-For many field trips requiring transportation, we are dependent upon your generous cooperation in providing the vehicle for students.
+For many field trips, students are transported by bus.
+If bus transportation is not available, we are dependent upon your generous cooperation in providing the vehicle for students.

-- Drivers must be qualified volunteers, have a valid driver's license, carry the required amount of insurance mandated by the Diocese of Lansing (\$250,000/\$500,000) and fill out a Volunteer Driver's Form (Diocese of Lansing policy #6135). - Drivers must present a valid driver's license to the lobby receptionist on the day of field trip. - Booster seats are required until a student is 8 years old or 4'9". - No open top jeeps or convertibles with tops down may be used to transport students. - Drivers must arrive at school on time with a full tank of gas. - Drivers must drive carefully, within the speed limit, and follow the route given by the supervising teacher. - Drivers may not show videos in their vehicles. - Drivers may not make any unscheduled stops.
-(Unless the entire class is stopping for a lunch or a snack, please do not stop with your car.) - All passengers must wear seatbelts; children under age 12 may not sit in front of air bag. - Spirit wear is to be worn on field trips unless otherwise noted on permission form. - Younger siblings may not attend field trips. - Do not smoke while transporting students or assisting on the field trip. - Please do not allow food or drink in the car. - Cell phones cannot be used when driving.
+- Drivers must be qualified volunteers, have a valid driver's license, carry the required amount of insurance mandated by the Diocese of Lansing (\$250,000/\$500,000) and fill out a Volunteer Driver's Form (Diocese of Lansing policy #6135). - Drivers must present a valid driver's license to the lobby receptionist on the day of the field trip. - Booster seats are required until a student is 8 years old or 4'9". - No open top jeeps or convertibles with tops down may be used to transport students. - Drivers must arrive at school on time with a full tank of gas. - Drivers must drive carefully, within the speed limit, and follow the route given by the supervising teacher.

+- Drivers may not show videos in their vehicles. - Drivers may not make any unscheduled stops.
+(Unless the entire class is stopping for a lunch or a snack, please do not stop with your car.) - All passengers must wear seatbelts; children under age 12 may not sit in front of an airbag. - Spirit wear is to be worn on field trips unless otherwise noted on permission form. - Younger siblings may not attend field trips. - Do not smoke while transporting students or assisting on the field trip. - Please do not allow food or drink in the car. - Cell phones cannot be used when driving.